 Yachters can simply sail into Compass Cay Marina and slip into the water with the sharks.
 Many tour companies offer day-trip excursions that combine the Compass Cay experience with the swimming pigs at Pig Beach.
 Staniel Cay Adventures offers boat trips from Staniel Cay, and Bahamas Air Tours has trips from Miami and Nassau.
 Bimini Scuba Centre is recommended for dives with hammerheads off Bimini and tiger sharks at Tiger Beach.
 UNEXSO (Underwater Exploration Society), on Grand Bahama, is recommended for participating in a shark-feeding dive.

 Sharks are potentially dangerous creatures, so treat them with utmost respect and caution.
 Even the relatively harmless nurse shark has been known to nip at swimmers or divers, although almost always in self-defence.
 Treat them with respect, and they’ll usually do the same.
-The nurse sharks of Compass Cay are used to being touched, but if you choose to do so, touch them on the back and do not pull their tails or fins.
+Don’t touch the nurse sharks of Compass Cay – it’s best to give them space.
 Also do not attempt to feed them, as this can increase the risk of being bitten.

 Although most dives with sharks do not involve feeding sessions, several dive operators provide certified divers with an opportunity to witness sharks feeding up close and personal.
 At Shark Junction, off Grand Bahama, you’ll descend 9m (30ft) to settle on the sandy seabed as Caribbean reef sharks gather in expectation of being fed.
 Once you’re settled, kneeling in a circle or line, UNEXSO staff feed the sharks while you watch motionless and in awe as they slink around you with effortless grace.
 Stuart’s Cove Dive Bahamas offers a similar two-tank dive trip off New Providence.